subhashtalluri/aws-projects/README.md

-# aws-projects
+# tlc301-builder session-churn modeling
-This repo is all my aws projects
+This repo contails notebook we use for our builder session on hybrid telco lake.